 Repair and Maintenance of Easement Area.
 MANTECA, at its sole cost and expense, shall keep the Easement Area clear and in good condition and repair.
 In addition to the maintenance of the storm basin inlet structures as provided in paragraph 3.a., below, DIMOTAKIS agrees to refrain from planting and/or farming the Easement Area and to keep it free of equipment, machinery and improvements.

 Maintenance of Storm Drainage Basin Inlets.
 Dimotakis Drainage routinely picks up and transports soil from the Dimotakis Parcel and deposits it at and around the location shown on Exhibit C. It is anticipated that Dimotakis Drainage will continue to pick up and transport soil from the Dimotakis Property to the FACILITY.
-In order to accommodate and allow for a reasonable amount of Dimotakis Drainage, as defined below, to discharge into the FACILITY, storm basin inlet structures have been designed, as shown on Exhibit F, attached hereto and incorporated herein by this reference.
-The storm basin inlet structures are designed to be six inches higher than the surrounding Dimotakis property.
+The storm basin inlet structures have been designed to accommodate and allow for a reasonable amount of Dimotakis Drainage, as defined below, to discharge into the FACILITY, as shown on Exhibit F, attached hereto and incorporated herein by this reference.
+The storm basin inlet structures are designed to be four inches higher than the surrounding Dimotakis property.
 This elevation difference forces the Dimotakis Drainage to lose velocity and stack-up before flowing into the inlet structures, which thereby allows for soil suspended in the Dimotakis Drainage to settle out and remain on the Dimotakis Parcel.
 Soil deposited around the inlet structures, however, will build-up over time.
 This build-up will bridge the elevation difference between the Dimotakis Parcel elevation and the top elevation of the inlet structure.
-Once bridged, soil-laden Dimotakis Drainage will flow to the FACILITY, and will create soil erosion and water quality issues.
-The area in front of the inlet structures must be properly maintained to ensure the FACILITY functions properly.
+Once bridged, soil-laden Dimotakis Drainage will flow to the FACILITY, and will create soil erosion and water pollution issues.
+The area to the south of the inlet structures must be properly maintained to ensure the FACILITY functions properly.
 To prevent soil-laden Dimotakis Drainage from entering the FACILITY, DIMOTAKIS, at its own cost, agrees to remove and dispose of soil deposited in and around the inlet structures to FACILITY on an as-needed basis, but at least once per calendar year.

-The amount of Dimotakis Drainage considered to be reasonable shall be defined as South San Joaquin Irrigation District’s (“SSJID”) existing schedule for the Dimotakis farmland property of 9-hours of irrigation once in a 10-day period during the irrigation season.
+The amount of Dimotakis Drainage considered to be reasonable shall be defined as the South San Joaquin Irrigation District’s (“SSJID”) existing irrigation schedule for the Dimotakis farmland property, which is 9 hours of irrigation once in a 10-day period during SSJID’s irrigation season.
 DIMOTAKIS understands and agrees that irrigating more than the existing SSJID 9-hour irrigation schedule may cause damages to the FACILITY and related drainage structures and, therefore, DIMOTAKIS shall, at its sole cost and expense, repair all damages caused by exceeding the existing SSJID irrigation schedule.

 Maintenance of the Storm Drainage Basin.
 Except for the removal of soil deposited at the storm basin inlet structures as provided in paragraph 3.a., above, MANTECA, at its own cost, agrees to maintain the FACILITY, including berms, inlet structures, piping and other appurtenances.